ArnavMehta3000/NuiEngine/README.md

 # About The Project

-Nui Engine is a simple editor-less game engine/framework written in C++ 23.
+Nui Engine is a simple editor-less, code-first focused game engine/framework written in C++ 23.
 The entire journey of making it is being documented on my website [here](https://arnavmehta3000.github.io/posts/mage0/).
 Active development happpens on the `dev` branch and changes are merged into `main` when stable asnd tested.

 # Requirements